Matthew 26

 [4] and they took counsel together that they might seize Jesus by deceit and kill.

-Comments Matthew 26:4 In this verse, it tells all humans to think twice about what they are planning to do.
-The Lord knows ahead of time what humans are thinking to do.
-He knows the evil plan, but He is not changing it.
-The Lord will walk through it; He will not change what they want to do because that is what He came for.
+Comments Matthew 26:4 In this verse itself, it tells all humans to think twice about what they are planning to do.
+The Lord can know ahead of time what humans are thinking of doing.
+He knows the evil plan, but He does not change it.
+The Lord will walk through it.
+He will not change what they want to do; that is what He came for.

 [5] But they said, Not during the feast, for fear that a riot might arise among the people.

 Comments Matthew 26:5 Do not forget that in the Bible, people regard the Lord Jesus as a teacher.
-Therefore, if they take the teacher, it can create problems among people’s minds.
-The teacher is in a higher position than the common people, just by the culture being taught.
+If they take the teacher, it can create problems in people’s minds.
+The teacher is in a higher position than common people, simply because of the culture being taught.

 [6] And Jesus having been in Bethany, in the house of Simon the leper,

-Comments Matthew 26:6 The event described in this chapter in verses 6 to 13 is the same event as described in Mark 14:3-9, but a different event than in Luke 7:37-39 and in John 12:1-8.
-We have to think that when the Lord tells humans, one will understand one way, and another one will understand another way; same situation, different angle of looking, small little details might be different, but still word-by-word dictation from the Holy Spirit.
+Comments Matthew 26:6 The event described here in Matthew 26:6-13 is the same as that described in Mark 14:3-9, but a different event from that described in Luke 7:37-39 and John 12:1-8.
+We have to think about what it means when the Lord tells humans that one will understand one way, another will understand another way; the same situation, different angles of looking, small, little details might be different, but still word-by-word Bible dictation from the Holy Spirit.
 The Bible is dictated word-by-word by the Holy Spirit, but each writer gets the way to write for a different purpose.
-Each author has the words to put down from the Holy Spirit, but for working in different ways.
+Each writer has the words to put down from the Holy Spirit, but for working in a different way.
+He tells to write, and when the person writes down, it will be a different angle, look from the left and right, but come out to understand the same thing for people out there that will read.
+It is for a different purpose that the Lord allows it to be different: one gets more details than another, one gets different details from the same thing.
 However, remember as well that the Lord will not force understanding on a person.
-He tells the person to write, and when the person writes down, it will be from a different perspective as looking from the left and right, but coming out to understand the same thing for people out there who will read.
-It is for a different purpose that the Lord allows it to be different; one gets more details than another, and one gets different details from the same thing.
-This also proves that it is the work of the Holy Spirit since two people receive the same story without copying from each other.
-However, there are small different details for people to think about, but there is no different meaning.
-Word by word telling, but each gospel has its own purpose; word by word, but the purpose is different.
+This way, it also proves that it is the work of the Holy Spirit, since two people received the same story without copying from each other.
+Small different details for people to think about, but it has no different meaning.
+Word-by-word telling, but for different gospels, each has its own purpose; word-by-word, but the purpose is different.
 Matthew never copied anything from the Gospel of Mark.
-Matthew had a heart that was willing to do all the work, and his work is all original from the Holy Spirit.
+Matthew got first, his gospel.
+Matthew had the heart that was willing to do all the work; his work is all original, from the Holy Spirit.

 “In the house of Simon the leper.”
-Simon the leper, as it says, has leprosy from his head to his heel; he is full of leprosy, and people have rejected him, but the Lord associates with this leper.
-In human’s eyes, this is unclean because in the Old Testament and the New Testament, leprosy is unclean.
-We should remember that the leper was treated and thought of as an outcast; you don’t associate with the outcasts.
-The purpose of the Lord’s coming is to show love and mercy.
-He comes for the people that nobody wants, but He is with them.
-This verse should teach people not to look down on anyone in any condition; the Lord comes for all.
+Simon the leper, as it says, had leprosy from the head to the heel.
+He was full of leprosy, and he had been rejected by people, but here the Lord associates with this leper.
+In human eyes, Simon is unclean; in the Old Testament or the New Testament, leprosy is unclean.
+We should remember that a leper was considered an outcast; you would not associate with an outcast.
+But the purpose of the Lord’s coming to earth is to show love and mercy.
+He comes for the people that nobody wants, and is with them.
+This verse should teach people not to look down on anyone, regardless of condition; the Lord comes for all.

 [7] a woman came to Him, having an alabaster earthenware pot of fragrant oil of great value, and she poured it on His head as He reclined.

-Comments Matthew 26:7 Q: Who is this woman?
-A: In this place, it just wants to let us know that this commoner sinner wants to glorify the Lord for what she can afford to do.
-This is the way she wants to glorify and show people that she worships the Lord.
-This woman was just a commoner among people, but for what she acted, she is no longer a commoner; we all know about her actions and how she glorified the Lord.
+Comments Matthew 26:7 Q: Who was this woman?
+A: In this place, it just wants to let us know that this common sinner wanted to glorify the Lord with what she could afford; this was the way she wanted to glorify and show people that she worships the Lord.
+This woman was just a commoner among people, but for what she did, she is no longer a commoner: we all know about her action, how she glorified the Lord.

 “She poured it on His head as He reclined.”
-This is part of their culture to show honor to a person.
-Normally, it is done to the elders, but the Lord was not an elder yet, so it is a respect that she shows in front of other people’s eyes to see.
+This act is part of the culture of showing honor to a person.
+Normally, it was done to the elders, but the Lord was not an elder yet; so, it was a respect that she showed in front of people’s eyes to see.

 [8] Then having seen, the disciples became indignant, saying, For what purpose is this waste?